Sour Cream

 Health Benefits

-- Contains probiotics from fermentation that support digestive health and gut microbiome
+- Contains probiotics from fermentation that support gut health and digestion (varies by pasteurization level)

-- Contains choline which supports brain function and liver health
+- Provides choline, important for brain function and neurological health

 Buying Guide